 A security suite determines the set of cryptographic algorithms available for the various cryptographic primitives and the key sizes.

-The DLMS/COSEM security suites – see Table 9 – are based on NSA Suite B and include cryptographic algorithms for authentication, encryption, key agreement, digital signature and hashing specifically:
+The DLMS®/COSEM security suites – see Table 9 – are based on NSA Suite B and include cryptographic algorithms for authentication, encryption, key agreement, digital signature and hashing specifically:

 authentication and encryption: the Advanced Encryption Standard (AES) shall be used as specified in FIPS PUB 197, with key sizes of 128 and 256 bits.
 AES shall be used with the Galois/Counter Mode (GCM) of operation specified in NIST SP 800-38D:2007;